bsc-iitm/python-textbook/docs/chapter-1/lesson-1.1.md

 ## Python shell | Replit Console

 In this lesson, we will be working with the Python interpreter in Interactive Mode.
-TIt is also often called the Python shell.
+It is also often called the Python shell.
 It is a tool that lets us execute individual lines of code and see the output right away.
 We will drop the phrase "interactive mode" and just refer to it as the interpreter.
-Have a look at the official Python documentation for more details about the [Python Interpreter](https://docs.python.org/3/tutorial/interpreter.html).
+Have a look at the official Python documentation for more details about the <a href="https://docs.python.org/3/tutorial/interpreter.html" target=:_blank>Python Interpreter </a>.
 If you have Python installed on your system, then the Python shell will look like this:

 <p align="center">
   <img title="" src="/assets/images/img-001.png" alt="image-20210310105155189" style="zoom:80%;" data-align="center">